Places to Visit in Bhutan

 If you plan to visit Bhutan overland from southern Bhutan, Phuntsholing is the main district where you can enter Bhutan.
 Phuntsholing town adjoins with Jaigoan in India and cross-border trade has resulted in a thriving local economy.
 All Visa for Bhutan should be stamped in Phuntsholing Immigration office.

 The crocodile-breeding centre is just 15 minutes walk from the main city.
 Built in 1976 the breeding centre has two breeds of Gharial Mugger.
 If you are a wildlife lover this centre is must visit place in Phuntsholing Bhutan.

 Offers you a panoramic view of Bengal Plain and Phuntsholing city.
 The Sunrise and Sunset from this point are absolutely amazing.

 This gate is the major exit and entry point to Bhutan.
 All major goods and services pass from this gate.

 Places to see in Samdrupjongkhar:

-Samdrupjongkhar is a small city in east bordered with Northeastern part of India.
+Samdrupjongkhar is a small city in the east bordered by the Northeastern part of India.
 It is also the gateway to Bhutan from the East.
-Samdrup Jongkhar contains protected areas like Khaling Wildlife Sanctuary which is connected via a biological corridor to Sakteng Wildlife Sanctuary to the north and Royal Manas National Park to West.
+Samdrup Jongkhar contains protected areas like Khaling Wildlife Sanctuary which is connected via a biological corridor to Sakteng Wildlife Sanctuary to the north and Royal Manas National Park to the West.

 Paro is the only international airport in Bhutan.
-Paro is also a model village which is must-visit places in Bhutan.
+Paro is also a model village that is must-visit places in Bhutan.
 Below are the best places to visit in Paro.